Jonyyqn/Mitosis_code/README.md

 # Mitosis

-The Python Code for the analysis of single cell ATAC-seq data of mitosis
+The Python Code for the analysis of single cell ATAC-seq data of mitotic project